Henry Rolle, 1st Baron Rolle

-Henry Rolle, 1st Baron Rolle (7 November 1708 – 17 August 1750) of Stevenstone, Devon, was a British landowner and politician.
+Henry Rolle, 1st Baron Rolle (7 November 1708 – 17 August 1750) was a British landowner, peer and politician.

 Origins

 Rolle was the eldest son of John Rolle (1679–1730), Member of Parliament for Devon (who had declined the offer of an earldom by Queen Anne) by his wife Isabella Walter, daughter of Sir William Walter, 2nd Baronet, of Saresden, Oxfordshire.
 His younger brother John Rolle Walter assumed the surname of Walter on succeeding to the estates of his maternal uncle and also represented Devon in Parliament.

 Career

 Rolle succeeded his father as Member of Parliament for Devon on the latter's death in 1730, and held the seat until 1741.
 From 1741 to 1748 he represented Barnstaple in Parliament.
 In 1748 he was raised to the peerage as Baron Rolle of Stevenstone, in the County of Devon, and his vacated seat at Barnstaple was won by his first cousin Sir Bourchier Wrey, 6th Baronet (c.
 1715–1784), of Tawstock, Devon.